waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Objective: Investigate the Lake of Rage
 *   **Status:** In progress.
-*   **Reasoning:** The Olivine Lighthouse proved to be a dead end.
-Multiple NPCs have mentioned a "rampage" or "conspiracy" at the Lake of Rage, which is a strong indicator of the main story path.
+*   **Reasoning:** Multiple NPCs have mentioned a "rampage" or "conspiracy" at the Lake of Rage, which is a strong indicator of the main story path.
+I am currently in Mahogany Town, which is the gateway to the lake.
-*   **Current Plan:** Travel from Ecruteak City towards Mahogany Town.
-The northern path on Route 42 is a dead end.
-The only viable path appears to be through one of the Mt.
-Mortar caves to cross to the southern part of the route.
+*   **Hypothesis Testing:**
+    1.  **Impassable Ledge on Route 42:** Hypothesis: The ledge is blocked by an event flag.
+Test: After resolving the Lake of Rage events, I must return to Route 42 and attempt to jump the ledge again.
+    2.  **Fisher blocking Mahogany Gym:** Hypothesis: The Fisher will move after the Lake of Rage event.
+Test: After the event, I will return to the Gym and speak to the Fisher.

 ## IV.
-Archived Investigations

-### Investigation: The Missing HM02 (Fly)
-*   **Status:** On hold.
-Priority is the Lake of Rage.
-*   **Anomaly:** After defeating Gym Leader Chuck, his wife gave me HM02 (Fly).
-However, the HM is not in my bag.
-*   **Verification Plan:** After dealing with the Lake of Rage, travel to Cianwood City and speak to Chuck's wife again.

-## V. Future Development Ideas
+Future Development Ideas

 ### Agent Ideas
 *   **Repel Advisor:** An agent to recommend when to use a Repel based on party level, current location, and goal (e.g., training vs. exploration).

 ### Tool Ideas
+*   **Advanced Pathfinder:** A new pathfinding tool that can account for one-way traversal tiles (ledges) and mixed-terrain paths (e.g., land -> surf -> land).
 *   **Unseen Tile Scanner:** A tool to scan the `map_xml_string` and return a list of all unseen tile coordinates (`❓`).
 This would help ensure systematic exploration of each map.

-### Test Plans
-*   **Mt.
-Mortar Waterfall:** After acquiring the `Waterfall` HM, I must return to Mt.
-Mortar to test if I can climb the waterfalls.
-This will confirm or deny my hypothesis that it is a completely optional area.
-- The warp carpet at (4, 7) in MahoganyTownMart leads to MahoganyTown at (11, 8).